openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 Docker, Inc. packaged version of Docker for maximum stability and compatibility.

 ..
 NOTE:: Docker 1.11.0 is not compatible with Kubernetes due to some issues in Docker.
 The below command will install the latest docker and revert back to 1.10.3.
+For different Debian or Ubuntu distributions, you may need to use ``apt-cache madison docker-engine`` to get the correct version.

 ::